guildai/guildai/STYLE.md

 Cons:

-- Does not support extendible frameworks in a Pythonic way
+- Does not support extensible frameworks in a Pythonic way

 Regarding frameworks, if this pattern is used, we're talking this
 convention: